CraveFM/nsGesturesApp/README.md

 })
 ```

-- [ ] In the `HomeComponent` stylesheet add the following stylesheet classes
+- [ ] Let's add a new `home.component.css` stylesheet and add the following stylesheet classes

 ```css
 .target {